ryneches/vort.org/content/pages/about.md

 ## Key facts

+* JSPS Fellow at the [Ogata Laboratory](https://cls.kuicr.kyoto-u.ac.jp/) at Kyoto University.
 * Postdoc at the Joint Genome Institute with [Nikos Kyrpides](https://en.wikipedia.org/wiki/Nikos_Kyrpides)
 * Ph.D. in Microbiology from UC Davis with [Jonathan Eisen](https://phylogenomics.me) in 2017
 * B.S. in Physics from Northeastern University in 2004